Crime Story (American TV series): Season 1

-The first season follows Chicago Police Detective Lieutenant Mike Torello (Dennis Farina) and his pursuit of organized crime from Chicago to Las Vegas, circa 1963–64.
+The first season follows Chicago Police Detective Lieutenant Mike Torello and his pursuit of organized crime from Chicago to Las Vegas, circa 1963–64.
 At the beginning of the series Torello is the head of the Major Crimes Unit (MCU), a squad of hard-boiled cops that includes Detective Sgt.
-Danny Krychek (Bill Smitrovich), Det.
-Walter Clemmons (Paul Butler), Det.
-Nate Grossman (Steve Ryan) and Det.
-Joey Indelli (Bill Campbell).
+Danny Krychek of the local Chicago Polonia, Det.
+Walter Clemmons, Det.
+Nate Grossman and Det.
+Joey Indelli.

-At the center of Torello's crosshairs is rising young mobster Ray Luca (Anthony Denison).
-Initially Luca is an independent thief and killer whose crew, which includes Pauli Taglia (John Santucci) and Frank Holman (Ted Levine), specializes in robberies, burglaries and home invasions.
-Through his connection to Chicago crime boss Phil Bartoli (Jon Polito), Luca catches the attention of national crime figure Manny Weisbord (Joseph Wiseman), a character inspired by the legendary gangster Meyer Lansky.
+At the center of Torello's crosshairs is rising young Italian-American mobster Ray Luca.
+Initially Luca is an independent thief and killer whose crew, which includes Italian-American gangster Pauli Taglia and Jewish-American gangster Frank Holman, specializes in robberies, burglaries, and home invasions.
+Through his connection to Chicago crime boss Phil Bartoli, a boss or capo within the Italian-American Chicago Outfit, Luca catches the attention of not only the local Italian-American Mafia but also national crime figure Manny Weisbord, the head of a Jewish Mob organization and a character inspired by the legendary gangster Meyer Lansky.
 Luca impresses Weisbord with his desire to leave the streets and move up in the management ranks of organized crime.
-He assigns one of his men, Max Goldman (Andrew Clay), to be a middleman between himself and Luca.
+Weisbord assigns one of his men, Max Goldman, to be a middleman between himself and Luca.

-Luca tells Weisbord and Bartoli of his plan to take over the Las Vegas bookmaking operation of Noah Ganz (Raymond Serra).
+Luca tells Weisbord and Bartoli of his plan to take over the Las Vegas bookmaking operation of Noah Ganz.
 He is told to negotiate a deal, but instead instigates the theft of Ganz's gambling book.
 However, this backfires when Torello gets wind of it and catches Frank Holman in the act, which results in the book falling into the hands of MCU.
 When a crime war threatens to break out with Ganz's organization, Weisbord and Bartoli order Luca to clean up his mess.
 In typical fashion Luca solves the problem by massacring Ganz and his thugs.

 Torello finally manages to get a solid murder indictment against Luca.
-Meanwhile, Holman, who escaped custody only to be hunted down again, has made a deal with U.S. federal prosecutor Harry Breitel (Ray Sharkey) to provide information about the mob in exchange for immunity.
+Meanwhile, Holman, who escaped custody only to be hunted down again, has made a deal with U.S. federal prosecutor Harry Breitel to provide information about the mob in exchange for immunity.
 Among his lies is a made-up story that he paid off Chicago cop Mike Torello.
 The murders of Ted Kehoe, a childhood friend of Torello with ties to the organization, and his associate Marilyn Stewart convince Breitel to take Luca, Taglia and Bartoli to trial.
 Torello finds himself being investigated by Breitel and the feds for corruption, based primarily on the testimony of Holman.